amrh910/Python-System-Service-Check-Reboot/README.md

 ## Cronjob
 To convert this script to a cronjob,
+1. Login to your server as root
-1. Place this script in your server's /root directory
+2. Place this script in your server's /root directory
-2. open terminal and enter ```crontab -e```.
+3. open terminal and enter ```crontab -e```.
-3. Append to the crontab by adding after the last line the following statement:
+4. Append to the crontab by adding after the last line the following statement:
 	```* * * * * /usr/bin/python /root/restartcheck.py```

 	Cronjobs are formatted as follow: ```[cronjob frequency] [compiler abs path] [script abs path]```
 	I like to use [crontab.guru](https://crontab.guru/) to save time when it comes to the cronjob frequency.
-4. Save and exit.
+5. Save and exit.
-5. Confirm your cronjob was created by typing ```crontab -l``` and reviewing the output.
+6. Confirm your cronjob was created by typing ```crontab -l``` and reviewing the output.